 Sign up to be added to the Education Outreach email list to receive notifications of upcoming events for educators (sponsored by CCAS and other organizations in the Washington D.C. area) and information on new teaching materials and other opportunities for teachers.

 The CCAS K-14 Education Outreach Coordinator, Georgetown faculty, students in the Master of Arts in Arab Studies program, and selected experts are available to make presentations in schools and community groups in the Washington, D.C. metropolitan area and across the United States.
 Customized professional development from a classroom talk to a full-day workshop can be arranged on topics suited to the needs of the group.
 Lead time of three weeks is required for planning with host institutions.

->

-> The outreach program maintains a lending library of resources for educators, including includes books, curriculum materials, maps, and films to supplement classroom teaching.
-These resources, which are cataloged here, may be checked out for two weeks and can be picked up in person, or we can arrange to mail items to schools.
+The outreach program maintains a lending library of resources for educators, including includes books, curriculum materials, maps, and films to supplement classroom teaching.
+These resources may be checked out for two weeks and can be picked up in person, or we can arrange to mail items to schools.

->

-> Consultation on Resources and Curriculum
+Consultation on Resources and Curriculum